SciCompKL/CoDiPack/documentation/TutorialB1_1.md

 };
 ~~~~
 The member `n` stores now the size of the vectors and does no longer need to be deduced from the input vector `x`.
-The instatiation and use of the wrapper object is now quite simple:
+The instantiation and use of the wrapper object is now quite simple:
 ~~~~{.cpp}
 using EH = codi::EvaluationHelper;